bharat12316/todo-application-deloitte/ReadMe.md

 This is an application to manage our daily todo activities suing Java/J2EE, Spring Boot, Spring Data JPA, Hibernate, JSP, HTML, jQuery and CSS

-While Deoloying in Tomcat please start the application with thr below URL:
+While Deploying in Tomcat please start the application with thr below URL:

 http://localhost:8080/login